ndming/virtual-object-insertion/README.md

 cmake --build build
 ```

-- The process at the end will generate several binaries, among which are the
+- The process will generate several binaries, among which are the `pbrt`
-`pbrt` executable and the `imgtool` program.
+executable and the `imgtool` program.

 ### OpenEXR
 - This package helps streamline the management of HDR contents.